Latimer County, Oklahoma: History

 This area was occupied for at least 3500 years by cultures of indigenous peoples.
 The most recent of the prehistoric peoples established complex earthworks during the Mississippian culture.
 Archeological excavations have revealed artifacts from Archaic, Woodland, and Mississippian cultures.
 Living in what is now southeastern Oklahoma, these peoples were direct ancestors of the Caddo Nation, a historic confederacy of tribes that flourished in east Texas, Arkansas and northern Louisiana before removal to another area of Indian Territory.

 In the 1970s excavations at the McCutchan-McLaughlin site revealed many details about the lives and deaths of the Fourche Maline culture people, who lived in this area in the Woodland Period, about 300 BCE to 800 CE.
 These hunter-gatherers were physically healthier than later descendants in more complex cultures who depended on maize agriculture, but they were also often beset by warfare.
 Numerous remains were found in mass graves, killed by arrows or spears.
 This archeological site continues to be studied and has been listed on the National Register of Historic Places.

 In 1831, the area now known as Latimer County was organized as part of the Choctaw Nation in the Indian Territory after the Choctaw were removed by the federal government from their traditional territory in the American Southeast.
 Following statehood Latimer County's boundaries were drawn to conform to Oklahoma's township and range system, which uses east–west and north–south lines as land boundaries.
 The Choctaw Nation, by contrast, divided its counties using easily recognizable landmarks, such as mountains and rivers.
 The territory of present-day Latimer County had the distinction of being the meeting point of all three administrative super-regions comprising the Choctaw Nation, called the Apukshunubbee District, Moshulatubbee District, and Pushmataha District.
 Within these three districts the land area of the present-day county fell within Gaines County, Jacksfork County, Sans Bois County, Skullyville County, and Wade County.

 In 1858, the Butterfield Overland Mail established a route through the territory, which included stage stops at Edwards's Station (near present Hughes), Holloway's Station (near Red Oak), Riddle's Station (near Lutie) and Pusley's Station near Higgins.

 The beginning of large-scale coal mining attracted railroad construction to the area to get the commodity to market.
 The chief coal mining areas were in the mountains in the north of the county, in the Choctaw Segregated Coal Lands.
 Coal mining companies were rapidly established in the late 19th and early 20th centuries.
-In 1889–90, the Choctaw Coal and Railway Company (later known as the Choctaw, Oklahoma and Gulf Railroad, and still later as part of the Chicago, Rock Island and Pacific line) laid 67.4 miles of track from Wister to McAlester.
+In 1889–90, the Choctaw Coal and Railway Company (later known as the Choctaw, Oklahoma and Gulf Railroad, and still later as part of the Chicago, Rock Island and Pacific Railway) laid 67.4 miles of track from Wister to McAlester.
 The Missouri, Kansas and Texas Railway (Katy) completed a branch line from North McAlester to Wilburton in 1904.